- Don’t have time to read? Then give it a listen.

 I find myself enjoying mythology a lot.
 Percy Jackson is another favorite book series that I hold deep in my heart.
 Not only that, this book also helped me learn quite a few words I wasn’t acquainted to at all.
 Reading books will always open up more avenues to explore new words.

 Understand that it’s important for one to read and learn the meaning but the ulterior purpose here is not only to learn the meaning but to be able to fit the word you’re learning into several other contexts as per your necessity.

-Forming word chains is pretty tactful approach if you ask me.
-Many question why one should invest much time in plucking out words to read or how do you exactly get words to learn.
+Forming word chains is a pretty tactful approach if you ask me.
+Many questions about why one should invest much time in plucking out words to read or how do you exactly get words to learn.
 This tactic sort of answers these two questions.
 How?
-Let’s say you want to express someone’s narrow mindedness in a controversial yet humanitarian cause.
+Let’s say you want to express someone’s narrow-mindedness in a controversial yet humanitarian cause.
 Well, why not use the word parochial instead?
 Sounds professional and also fits the description very very well.